Press Release: 16th May 2009

 To put the problem in perspective, the number of polluting companies is now so high, and the effects of pollution so visible, that some banks are exercising corporate social responsibility and refusing to lend to polluting companies without concrete evidence that they are taking real steps to tackle their irresponsible environmental behavior.

-SLP Environmental Consultants (Vietnam) offer a comprehensive range of environmental services to international investors to support business transactions such as mergers and acquisitions.
+SLP Environmental Consultants (Vietnam) offer a comprehensive range of Environmental Due Diligence (EDD services) and environmental services to international investors to support business transactions such as mergers and acquisitions.
 We understand the critical importance of environmental due diligence (also known as Phase 1 Environmental Site Assessment) and compliance assessment as part of the risk and liability management assessment process associated with any sensitive business transaction.
 We are uniquely placed in the Vietnamese market to deliver a quality EDD product as we combine internationally acquired expertise with an in-depth understanding of Vietnam’s regulatory framework.
 This ensures that our reports both conform to international quality standards, such as ISO 14015 and ASTM E1527-05, and address compliance with local regulatory requirements.

 Our advice is always carefully tailored, commercially focused and clearly communicated, enabling our clients’ to manage uncertainties and make real-world decisions within challenging timeframes.
 Our project sector experience includes the property, manufacturing, petro-chemical, pharmaceutical, energy and telecommunications sectors and our satisfied clients include; developers, funders, investors, insurers, lawyers, risk & liability management firms, environmental consultancies and numerous blue chip corporations.